Getting Started with PAM360

 There are different ways of connecting to the PAM360 web client:

-Open a browser and connect to the URL specified in the below box:
+For Linux: Open a browser and connect to the URL specified below.

 https://<hostname>:portnumber/